Capitalism in terminal decline: the compelling empirical data trends

 ➤ The aggregate ‘world’ rate of profit has trended towards zero, from an estimated average of 43% in the 1870s to 11% in the 2010s.

-➤ Interest rates (interest being a form of profit) over (at least) the past seven centuries have also trended towards zero, where short-term baseline rates have been stuck for most of the period since 2009 — record lows in both the US and UK, the traditional capitalist superpowers — but ending recessions, which tend to start from a lower baseline rate each time, requires, on average, a 6% cut to the baseline rate.
+➤ Interest rates (a form of profit) over (at least) the past seven centuries have trended towards zero, where short-term central bank rates were stuck for most of the period since 2009 — record lows in both the US and UK, the traditional capitalist superpowers — but ending recessions requires an average 6% cut in the central bank/baseline rate (to cheapen capital, incentivising new borrowing and investment).

 ➤ Prices have also closed in on zero — at exponential pace as, amid accelerating innovation, productive output tends to double absolutely every 25 years.
 X number of commodities made in half as much time as before will, all else being equal, cost half as much.

-➤ Whereas the capitalist class is a relatively dwindling minority, the global working class since the 1950s has been growing exponentially.
+➤ Whereas the capitalist class is a relatively dwindling minority of the world population, the working class (wage workers) since the 1950s has been growing exponentially.

 ➤ Fossil fuels and energy are becoming too expensive to produce profitably.

-➤ To economise production and offset falling profitability, capital accumulation is increasingly dependent on central planning within private enterprise and mergers between private enterprise.
-A ‘final merger’, a therefore public monopoly, enabling central planning of the economy as a whole — and social accumulation — is consequently becoming an economic necessity for the first time.
+➤ To offset falling profitability by economising production, capital accumulation is increasingly dependent on central planning within and mergers between private enterprise.
+A ‘final merger’ — a public monopoly since no exchange of ownership would exist — with central planning of the economy as a whole and social accumulation is consequently becoming an economic necessity for the first time.

-This historical process is not reversible: innovation is inherent to the nonstop nature of evolution; while capital accumulation itself demands innovation, absolutely rising productivity and cheaper-to-produce commodities in order to offset falling profitability initiated by previous expansions in production that devalue the average commodity.
+This historical process is not reversible: innovation is inherent to the nonstop nature of evolution and human activity; while capital accumulation itself demands innovation, absolutely rising productivity and cheaper-to-produce commodities in order to offset falling profitability initiated by previous expansions in production that devalue the average commodity.

-Socialism, whereby private enterprise (producing commodified utilities) owned by a relative few capitalists is turned into social enterprise (producing decommodified utilities) owned by the public is therefore becoming an economic necessity for the first time.
+Socialism, replacing private enterprise (producing commodified utilities) with social enterprise (producing decommodified utilities) is therefore becoming an economic necessity for the first time.

 ➤ The average global rate of profit is trending historically towards zero, having fallen from an estimated 43% in the 1870s to 17% in the 2000s and 11% in the 2010s.